mgechev/blog.mgechev.com/_drafts/flux-in-depth.md

 Actions are even simpler than the Dispatcher.
 What they do is to define methods, which will be called by the View.
 These methods accept arguments, which contain further instructions on how the View wants to change the Store.
 All these methods do is to delegate their call to the Dispatcher's `dispatch` method.
 This might seems like unnecessary level of indirection?
 Why would we need to call action from the View, which action immediately delegates its call to the Dispatcher's `dispatch` method?
 Why not simply call the dispatch method from the view?

-- The View should not be aware of the store's structure
-  - The views should not be aware of the type of the change which happened (the actions know it since they use special constant for indicating the exact change)
-  - Combining a few modifications of the view
+$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 So from the diagram above we can notice that important characteristic of flux is the:

 ### Unidirectional Data Flow

-Building MVW applications helps us to better structure our client-side code, make it more coherent and less coupled.
+Building MVW applications help us to better structure our client-side code, make it more coherent and less coupled.
 We can easily isolate our business logic from the view, making our models independent from their representation.
 This decoupling is achieved using the observer pattern, which is quite handy; it helps us dispatch events in both directions - view to model and vice versa.

 However, in complex single-page applications dispatching events in both directions may lead to cascading events, which introduces a tangled weave of data flow and unpredictable results.
-The flux architecture, initially described by facebook, helps us deal with the issues of MVW and allows us to build highly scalable single-page applications.
+Flux helps us deal with the issues of MVW and allows us to build highly scalable single-page applications.

-Following the unidirectional data flow is much easier since we know exactly where the data comes from and to which components it needs to be redirected next.
-But this is not the main benefit, according to me:
+It is much easier to follow the unidirectional data flow since we know exactly where the data comes from and to which components it needs to be redirected next.
+This definitely makes our applications easier for understanding but there is one more feature, which help us deal with complexity:

 ### Stateless Components

-In flux the user interface is a composition of **stateless** UI components.
+In flux the user interface is a composition of **stateless** UI components (they may keep some component-specific state but we will talk about this in a bit).
 The components do not depend on any external mutable state.
-The user interface they produce is entirely determined by the input they receive by their parent component.
-Although (like most things) it seems like a brand new innovative idea, this is well known concept, which comes from the world of the functional programming.
+The user interface they render is entirely determined by the received input by their parent component.
+May be it seems like a brand new, innovative idea, however it is a well known concept, which comes from the world of the functional programming.

-It is much easier to think of a function as a black box, which accepts in input and gives an output:
+It is much easier to think of the functions as black boxes, which accept input and return output:

 ![Pure function](/images/overview-pure-components/pure-function.png)

-Rather than as something, which does its job by using external (may be) global mutable resources in order to return its output:
+Rather than as something, which does its job by depending on external (may be) global mutable resources:

 ![Impure function](/images/overview-pure-components/impure-function.png)

-I won't add any examples here, you can find plenty of them if you Google that.

 According to Wikipedia a pure function is: